KxSystems/docs/docs/interfaces/kafka/user-guide.md

 -   `x` is an integer denoting the requested client name

-Returns the member id assigned to the client
+returns the member ID assigned to the client.

-!!!Warning
+!!! warning "Consumer processes only"

-        This function should only be called on a consumer process, this is an external limitation which is outlined [here](https://docs.confluent.io/2.0.0/clients/librdkafka/rdkafka_8h.html#a856d7ecba1aa64e5c89ac92b445cdda6)
+    This function should be called only on a consumer process.
+This is an [external limitation](https://docs.confluent.io/2.0.0/clients/librdkafka/rdkafka_8h.html#a856d7ecba1aa64e5c89ac92b445cdda6).

 ```q
 q).kfk.ClientMemberId[0i]
 `rdkafka-881f3ee6-369b-488a-b6b2-c404d45ebc7c
 q).kfk.ClientMemberId[1i]
 'unknown client
 ```

 ### `.kfk.ClientName`